belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Neutral particles such photons, neutrons or KL do not leave any ionization in the tracking system, and can only  be detected when they interact with the dense material of the ECL or the KLM.
-In these cases we will have a measurement of their enery and, from the analysis of the shape of the energy deposition, an indication about their nature.
+In these cases we will have a measurement of their energy and, from the analysis of the shape of the energy deposition, an indication about their nature.